Pyrrha-Platform/Pyrrha-Database/README.md

 Next, load the sql file
 ```
-❯ kubectl exec -it mariadb-primary-0 -- mysql -uroot -p${MDB_PASSWORD} -e 'source /tmp/prometeo.sql;'
+❯ kubectl exec -it mariadb-primary-0 -- mysql -uroot -p${MDB_PASSWORD} -e 'source /tmp/pyrrha.sql;'
 ```

-You just deployed MariaDB On IBM Cloud Kubernetes Services and loaded the prometeo tables and stored procedures.
+You just deployed MariaDB On IBM Cloud Kubernetes Services and loaded the pyrrha tables and stored procedures.
 You can see the tables with the following command:

 ```
-❯ kubectl exec mariadb-primary-0 -- mysql -uroot -p${MDB_PASSWORD} -e 'use prometeo; show tables'
+❯ kubectl exec mariadb-primary-0 -- mysql -uroot -p${MDB_PASSWORD} -e 'use pyrrha; show tables'
 ```

 ```
-Tables_in_prometeo
+Tables_in_pyrrha
 event_types
 events
 events_firefighters_devices